Anoncheg1/diboard/feeds.md

 * Do not change id in groups.conf ever.
 Do not change group name if you have peers.
 * Public list of peers per group/board at the main page.
 Strongly recommended.
 * Watch for changes of that list at your peers.
-* You must monitor every group of peers.
+* You should monitor every group of peers.
 * Do not join to too large list of peers (group/board).
 * If something go wrong in group all that you can do is accept it or disconnect from whole list (group/board).
 * Time at your host should not differ by the perceived user value.